-As independent public accountants, we hereby consent to the use of our report covering the audited financial statements of Charter Communications Holdings, LLC and subsidiaries, and to all references to our firm included in or made a part of this Registration Statement on Form S-4.
+As independent public accountants, we hereby consent to the use of our report covering the audited financial statements of Charter Communications Holdings, LLC and subsidiaries, and to all references to our firm included in or made a part of this registration statement.

-/S/ ARTHUR ANDERSEN LLP
+/s/ ARTHUR ANDERSEN LLP

-St. Louis, Missouri April 26, 2002
+St. Louis, Missouri May 8, 2002